 In the U.S. Army, the case diversity nurses experience in caring for Soldiers and their families far exceeds the medical care environment of the private sector.
 As an Army Nurse Corps officer, you’ll have access to the most sophisticated technology, the opportunity to consult with experts in both the military and private sector, plus exceptional professional growth opportunities, which may include paid continuing education, clinical specialization and residencies.

-Your introduction to the Army Reserve begins with the Army Medical Department Officer Basic Leaders Course, a three-week program that will expose you to the variety of mental and physical challenges you’ll face as a member of the health care team.
+Your introduction to the Army Reserve begins with the Army Medical Department Basic Officer Leaders Course (BOLC), a nine-week program that will expose you to the variety of mental and physical challenges you’ll face as a member of the health care team.
 You’ll learn about the U.S. Army’s approach to health care firsthand, training with other professionals and attending lectures, conferences and demonstrations that cover everything from U.S. Army customs to crisis management.
 You may even have the opportunity to participate in a hands-on medical simulation of an in-theater field medical unit.

-After completing OBLC, you will serve with a Reserve unit a minimum of two days each month and participate in annual training for at least two weeks each year.
+After completing BOLC, you will serve with a Reserve unit a minimum of two days each month and participate in annual training for at least two weeks each year.
 During this time, your duties may include attending professional seminars and military or nursing education courses provided by the U.S. Army.
 Plus, you’ll have the opportunity to work in a wide range of health care environments, whether it be in a modern hospital, working with skilled professionals in a variety of clinical situations or supervising paraprofessionals in a field medical unit.